The Global Economy and Long Term Consequences of the Covid Crisis

 Earlier in her career, Ms. Manuel was an attorney at WilmerHale working on corporate governance, international and Supreme Court cases, and represented special committees of major corporate boards before the US Congress, Department of Justice and the SEC.
 She was also an investment banker at Salomon Brothers in London.

-A graduate of Harvard Law School and Stanford University, Manuel now also lectures at Stanford University.
+A graduate of Harvard Law School and Stanford University, Manuel now also lectures and is a Research Affiliate at Stanford University.

 She currently serves on two corporate boards: Overseas Shipping Group, Inc., a NYSE listed energy transportation company (risk committee chair, and audit comm. member), and Ripple Labs Inc., a leading blockchain payments company (governance committee).
-Manuel also serves on advisory boards of Flexport Inc., Synapse Inc., Center for a New American Security, and the boards of the American Ditchley Foundation, Natl.
-Comm. on US-China Relations, and Governor Brown’s California Export Council.
+Manuel also serves on advisory boards of Flexport Inc., Synapse Inc., Center for a New American Security, and the boards of CARE, the American Ditchley Foundation, Natl.
+Comm. on US-China Relations, and Fomer Governor Brown’s California Export Council.

 Ms. Manuel lives in San Francisco with her husband and two children.